 In addition to the strong consensus on the need to drastically improve the public transport system, the city now has excellent demand and speed data availability from the smart card system.
 Smart card usage became mandatory in Ulaanbaatar on 1 April 2017, further enhancing what was already an excellent data source for BRT planning.

-Far East BRT's preliminary BRT design work during 2016-2017 included corridor selection, demand analysis, bus speed analysis, intersections analysis and improvements, changes to traffic circulation, BRT stations (types, locations, access, dimensions, configuration, and access, though not architecture), and operational approach (though not operational plan).
-This work is guiding the ongoing BRT implementation in Ulaanbaatar, though much remains to be done to guide the engineering design and to complete the BRT concept design stage.
+Far East Mobility's preliminary BRT design work during 2016-2017 included corridor selection, demand analysis, bus speed analysis, intersections analysis and improvements, changes to traffic circulation, BRT stations (types, locations, access, dimensions, configuration, and access, though not architecture), and operational approach (though not operational plan).
+This work provided guidance for the planned BRT implementation in Ulaanbaatar, though much remains to be done to guide the engineering design and to complete the BRT concept design stage.
 Follow-up work is needed on stations, operations, architecture, demand modeling, modal integration, station access planning, and other areas.